jstanaford/todos-app/README.md

 - `./manage.sh start` - Set up and start all containers (includes automatic initialization)
 - `./manage.sh stop` - Stop all containers
 - `./manage.sh restart` - Restart all containers (includes automatic re-initialization)
+- `./manage.sh restart-app` - Restart only the Laravel app container (faster than full restart)
 - `./manage.sh generate-instances [days]` - Generate todo instances for the specified number of days (default: 730)
 - `./manage.sh run-scheduler` - Run the Laravel scheduler manually
 - `./manage.sh setup-cron` - Set up a cron job on the host machine to run the scheduler